Adoptionist Theology: How did Jesus Become The Son of God?

 “To you first, God, having raised up His Servant Jesus, sent Him to bless you, in turning away every one of you from your iniquities.”
 (Acts 3:26 New King James Version)

-Notice that the King James Version calls Jesus “his Son” Where as the New King James Version calls Jesus “His Servant” and when ever you see that word servant in the New Testament it means slave.
+Notice that the King James Version calls Jesus “his Son”,Whereas the New King James Version calls Jesus “His Servant” and whenever you see that word “servant” in the New Testament, it means slave.

 WHAT IS ADOPTIONIST THEOLOGY?